rotationsymmetry/rotationsymmetry.github.io/_posts/2015-05-10-when-to-use-curried-function.md

   }
 ```

 Let's test `curryFoldLeft` without annotating the signature of the anomymous function.
-It works as expected.
+It works as expected:

 ``` scala
 scala> data.curryFoldLeft(0)((x, y)=>x+y)